 Anise stiffened.
 One of those girls was the headmistress’s daughter?
 Oh boy…

 The headmistress gave a discrete cough.
-“Welcome you to Aida’s premiere idol academy and agency, Dreamstar Academy, the place where dreams are made and stars are born.
+“Welcome to Aida’s premiere idol academy and agency, Dreamstar Academy, the place where dreams are made and stars are born.
 I am the headmistress, Amanda Lawson, it’s a pleasure to meet you both.”
 Her voice and speech were perfectly enunciated and measured; soft, calming, bordering on hypnotic.

-Her new students introduced themselves.
 Amanda then proceeded to give a few words of encouragement and advice, pacing back and forth.
 “Feel free to take things at your own pace.
 It is for you to decide what sort of idol you wish to be.
 We are merely here to facilitate this and provide the requisite avenues for you to walk.”